tianyuduan/ConnectAppPersonal/docs/README.md

 [heroku]:
 [trello]:

-## Minimum Viable Product
+## Minimum Viable Product/ Functionality

-FishPx is a web application inspired by 500px built using Ruby on Rails and React/Redux.
+Connect is a mobile application built to make networking easier.
+Inspired by the idea of having an mobile business card, Connect allows Users to network with one another by simply scanning their QR code.

+Connect is built with React-Native, Node.js and MongoDB.

-By the end of Week 9, this app will, at a minimum, satisfy the following criteria with smooth, bug-free navigation, adequate seed data and sufficient CSS styling:
+By the start of Week 12, this app will, at a minimum, satisfy the following criteria with smooth, bug-free navigation, adequate seed data and sufficient CSS styling:

-- [ ] Hosting on Heroku
+### Main MVPs

-- [ ] New account creation, login, and guest/demo login
+- [ ] New account creation, login
-- [ ] Home Page
-- [ ] Content Page via categories/tags
+- [ ] Users able to Scan each other's QR codes
+- [ ] Use Google Maps API to display the time and location of networking
-- [ ] Upload/Post Photography
+- [ ] Be able to search for specific contacts
-- [ ] Follows, Likes, Comments
+- [ ] Be able categorize your contacts for organization
 - [ ] Production README

+### Auxiliary Functionality

+- [ ] Hosting on Heroku/ Database
+- [ ] Website to explain the application and to contain an emulator
+- [ ] Be able to view your contacts at the Website

 ## Design Docs
 * [View Wireframes][wireframes]